Fairy-io/bun-elysia-template/README.md

 `name`, `power` and `description` are passed from the client.

+This template is designed for rapid development of APIs using ElysiaJS and Bun, featuring a simple CRUD example to help you get started.

 Template is deployed and available at [bun-elysia-template.magicfe.net/docs](https://bun-elysia-template.magicfe.net/docs).

 It does not use any database, but it is possible to add one.
 API respond with dummy data.